 Image processing was subsequently conducted using a machine learning-assisted segmentation approach, facilitating precise structural delineation (Figure 1C).
 First, raw RI tomograms were converted to HDF5 format for compatibility with ilastik, an interactive machine learning-based segmentation tool.
 Within ilastik, voxel-level classification was trained to generate organoid masks that selectively identified the organoid structure.
 These masks were multiplied by the original RI images to extract masked RI images that excluded background, isolating only the organoid region for analysis.

 From these masked RI images, organoid volume was computed by counting the number of voxels classified as organoid and multiplying by the voxel dimensions.
 Protein density was calculated by subtracting the RI of the medium from the mean RI of the organoid region and dividing by a protein RI increment constant (α = 0.185 mL/g)32,33.
-Finally, total protein contents were obtained by multiplying the protein density by the organoid volume.
+Finally, total protein content were obtained by multiplying the protein density by the organoid volume.

-This quantitative RI-based approach, combined with machine learning-driven segmentation, enabled dynamic, label-free monitoring of morphological and biophysical parameters such as volume, protein density, and contents over time (Figure 1D).
+This quantitative RI-based approach, combined with machine learning-driven segmentation, enabled dynamic, label-free monitoring of morphological and biophysical parameters such as volume, protein density, and content over time (Figure 1D).
 These measurements revealed distinct differences between vehicle- and cisplatin-treated sIOs, highlighting the utility of this framework for studying drug-induced structural and functional responses in living organoids.

 Through optical sectioning of reconstructed RI tomograms, we successfully visualized the intricate internal microarchitecture of sIOs, identifying distinct epithelial cell types, including Paneth cells, goblet cells, and enteroendocrine cells (Figure 2A-D).
 The high-resolution XY slices of the RI tomograms provided clear differentiation of these cell types based on their distinct RI properties and morphological characteristics.